Documentation

 4. Open Payments

-Go to Payments.
-Notice the links to invoices, quotes, recurring billing, products, services, and vendors.
+Go to Payments or Invoices.
+Notice links to quotes, recurring billing, products, services, and vendors.

 Expected result: You know where to go when money or pricing is involved.